 UBCcards have an expiration date of up to five years unless otherwise indicated.
 UBCcards are scanned prior to distribution to cardholders to ensure that they will facilitate departmental services including library access, keyless door access, access to meal plans and/or campus facilities.

 It is the responsibility of the cardholder to ensure the safety of her/his card and to prevent damage of said card.
 The UBCcard Program takes no responsibility for wear-and-tear of the card.
 Cardholders may not alter their UBCcards in any way.
 Adhering stickers and/or punching holes into UBCcards will damage and may deactivate the card.
-Damaged UBCcards are subject to a $10.00 replacement fee, provided that the damaged card is returned to the Carding Office to exchange for a new one.
-If the damaged card cannot be returned, the card will be considered lost or stolen (please see below).
+Damaged UBCcards are subject to a $15.00 replacement fee.

 The UBCcard Program is not responsible for any loss or damage of university or personal property resulting from the use of UBCcards.
 Lost or stolen UBCcards may be reported by completing the online UBCcard Lost/Stolen Card Deactivation Form.
 See here for more details.
 UBCcards can only be activated once.
 Therefore, once the UBCcard Lost/Stolen Card Deactivation Form is submitted, the reported card cannot be reactivated.
 Lost and stolen UBCcards are subject to a $15 replacement fee, payable by the cardholder.